Filing A Will In Nevada After Death:

 NOTE: The failure to file by itself is not a criminal violation.
 It merely subjects the person who failed to file to a lawsuit for money damages by someone who was financially hurt by the failure to file.
 Criminal liability could occur if the failure to file a will was coupled with an intent to conceal the existence of the will for financial gain.

-EXAMPLE WHERE FAILURE TO FILE IS CRIMINAL: Dad dies with a will leaving half his estate to his girlfriend and half to his son, the only child he ever had.
+Dad dies with a will leaving half his estate to his girlfriend and half to his son, the only child he ever had.
 Dad is not married.
-Dad previously gave a copy of the will to Son and named Son Executor.
+Dad previously gave a copy of the will to his Son and named the Son the Executor.
 Son destroys the will and tells a probate lawyer that Dad died without a will.
 Probate lawyer drafts a Petition for Son to sign saying Son gets everything because under the law of intestate succession (a person dies without a will) Son is the 100% heir.
-If girl friend can prove that Son perjured himself in the court filing, Son can go to jail for perjury and fraud.
+If the girlfriend can prove that the Son perjured himself in the court filing, the Son can go to jail for perjury and fraud.

-Mail You May Get Back from the Court after Filing a Will: When the Will is presented for filing at the Clark County District Court's Clerk's Office a clerk will do a quick examination to determine if it looks like an original and if so will accept it for filing along with $18.
+When the Will is presented for filing at the Clark County District Court's Clerk's Office a clerk will do a quick examination to determine if it looks like an original and if so will accept it for filing along with $18.
 If you have brought a copy with you the clerk will stamp your copy in the upper right hand corner showing that it was filed.
 However, with the high quality of copy machines, sometimes it is a bit hard to know if something is a high quality copy of a Will or the actual original Will.
-For this reason, even after you think you have filed the Will, at a later date a supervisory person in the Clerk's Office will review the "original," and if they determine that it actually an original they will mail back to the filer a copy with a notation in the upper left corner that say, for example, "W-18-013783," meaning that the Will was accepted as on original in 2018 and is assigned the number 013783 for the Court's Will Index.
+For this reason, even after you think you have filed the Will, at a later date a supervisory person in the Clerk's Office will review the "original," and if they determine that it is actually an original they will mail back to the filer a copy with a notation in the upper left corner that say, for example, "W-18-013783," meaning that the Will was accepted as on original in 2018 and is assigned the number 013783 for the Court's Will Index.
 Or, the Court could mail a copy back with a note that the Will was not accepted because it was on closer examination believed to be a copy.

 You can go online and see if a will has been filed in most Nevada counties.
 For example, for Clark County, the county that contains Las Vegas, Henderson, North Las Vegas, Boulder City and others, Google "Clark County, Nevada, Courts" and if you poke around a bit you get to a case look up bar to click on.
 You need to know that you want the district court and you want "Family Records."
 Once you get the search page, change the default setting from "case number" to "party" and then type in the name of the person who died.
 If the system is up to date, it will have an entry if the will was filed and another entry if a probate was initiated.